Mughal Dynasty (1526-1857): The Glorious Legacy

 • Shah Jahan is renowned for commissioning the Taj Mahal, the most iconic example of Mughal architecture in Agra.

-• Recognized as a World Heritage Site by UNESCO in 1983, the Taj Mahal remains a symbol of enduring love and craftsmanship.
+• UNESCO recognized the Taj Mahal as a World Heritage Site in 1983.
+It remains a symbol of enduring love and craftsmanship.

 • Shah Jahan built the Red Fort in Delhi as the new capital, a UNESCO World Heritage Site designated in 2007, serving as the Mughal rulers’ residence.

-• In 1642, Shah Jahan constructed the expansive 40-acre Shalimar Gardens, also recognized by UNESCO as a World Heritage Site in 1981.
+• In 1642, Shah Jahan constructed the expansive 40-acre Shalimar Gardens, which UNESCO recognized as a World Heritage Site in 1981.

 • Aurangzeb, the final significant Mughal emperor and son of Shah Jahan, ascended to power after a fierce succession battle against his brothers Dara Shikoh, Shuja, and Murad.